ClandininLab/bifrost/README.md

 ### Data requirements

-You must provide your data as NIfTI images with accurate metadata.
-NIfTI metadata includes a specification of the transformation between voxel-space and anatomical space, which is used during registration.
+You must provide your data as NIfTI images with intact metadata.
+Take care to match the affine to that of the FDA you use.
 In our experience the vast majority of registration failures are caused by incorrect metadata.

 In order to be correctly parsed by the Snakemake workflow you must follow a prescribed directory structure.
 Under your top-level dataset directory there